Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Materials Methods

 \section{Materials \& Methods}

-To develop an ABM with real-world relevance, we selected the London Borough of Waltham Forest (UK) as a reference population, which could be replaced by other users.
-With support from the Mayor of London via the `mini-Holland' and `Liveable Neighbourhoods' schemes, Waltham Forest has been a leader in the implementation of interventions to support a modal shift towards active travel and away from private car use \citep{aldredImpactsActiveTravel2019}.
-This drive has, in part, been informed by data from the London Travel Demand Survey (LTDS) which indicates that, in 2011/12 in London, 35\% of all car trips were shorter than 2 km, with another third (32\%) being between 2 km and 5 km in length \citep{roadstaskforceWhoTravelsCar2013}, suggesting that there is potential to encourage further shifts to more sustainable and active modes of travel.

-Our approach involved three steps: (i) create a synthetic population, mirroring Walt\-ham Forest; (ii) create an ABM of active commuting, using the synthetic population; and (iii) demonstrate the utility of such an ABM through a hypothetical intervention of car-free days on Wednesdays.
+To develop an ABM with relevance, we selected the London Borough of Waltham Forest (UK), who have been a leader in interventions to increase active travel~\citep{aldredImpactsActiveTravel2019}, as a reference, which could be replaced by other users.
+Our approach involved three steps: (i) create a synthetic population, mirroring Walt\-ham Forest; (ii) create an ABM of active commuting; and (iii) demonstrate the utility of the ABM through a hypothetical active travel intervention: car-free Wednesdays.